I'm Not Havin' It

 "I'm Not Havin' It" is a song by American rappers Positive K and MC Lyte.
 It was included on the 1988 compilation album The First Priority Music Family: Basement Flavor and released as a single the following year.
-The B-side "A Good Combination", by Positive K as solo artist, is the main song in some versions of the single.
+The B-side "A Good Combination", by Positive K as a solo artist, is the main song in some versions of the single.

 Produced by rap duo Audio Two, on the song Positive K and Lyte have a rapping conversation in which she rejects his persistent courtship attempts.